-Patrick Vidal is the prefect antidote to the "aloof Frenchman" stereotype.
+Patrick is the prefect antidote to the "aloof Frenchman" stereotype.
 He's got more energy than that famous battery bunny, smiles effortlessly, and has an insatiable curiosity about the world.
 We discovered Patrick (pa-treek) in Burgundy more than a decade ago, driving buses for a "canal hotel barge" company.
 It didn't take long to see that he had the right stuff for guiding.
-In practically no time he learned the ropes of leading our tours, and he's been turning our tour members on to the joys of all things French — on Wine Regions of Eastern France, Loire to the South of France, and Paris & the Heart of France — ever since.
+In practically no time he learned the ropes of leading our tours, and he's been turning our tour members on to the joys of all things French — on the Best of Eastern France tour, Loire to the South of France tour, and Paris & the Heart of France tour — ever since.

 How has France changed for travelers since you began guiding tours?

 I think French businesses that deal with travelers have really tried to improve their hospitality.
 But don't get carried away yet!
 The French service principle is still the same: The customer is not king — unless you are touring with me, of course!
 This isn't an anti-American or anti-traveler thing.
 Even the French can get uninspired customer service in France.